bagustris/compare2023_share/README.md

 See `run_batch.sh` for running in batch mode.

 # Validation score
-Use the `calculate_spearman.py` command to calculate the (Spearman) score of results
+Use the `calculate_spearman.py` command to calculate the (Spearman) score of results (change the path of the true labels with your own).

 ```
 $ ./calculate_spearman.py result/2023-06-22-14-50-14/